Kau5h1K/Kau5h1K.github.io/_posts/2019-04-21-game-of-thrones.md

 comments: True
 project: True
 ---
+## Data
+---
+This project uses a dataset parsed by Andrew J. Beveridge and Jie Shan which is available [here](https://github.com/Kau5h1K/KweriME).
+For more information on this dataset have a look at the Network of Thrones [blog](https://networkofthrones.wordpress.com/)

 ## 1. Winter is Coming.
 Let's load the dataset ASAP!
 <p>If you haven't heard of <em>Game of Thrones</em>, then you must be really good at hiding.
 Game of Thrones is the hugely popular television series by HBO based on the (also) hugely popular book series <em>A Song of Ice and Fire</em> by George R.R.
 Martin.
 In this notebook, we will analyze the co-occurrence network of the characters in the  Game of Thrones books.
 Here, two characters are considered to co-occur if their names appear in the vicinity of 15 words from one another in the books. </p>